 TALK – Mechanics of the Mind

 In this talk, primarily dedicated to the area of our thinking processes (‘lower’ spiritual realm), we will look at the functions of the intellectual part of the soul (mental processes) and how it is affected by our everyday activities.
-Our thinking takes place in the so-called intellectual part of our soul, which can be understood as a kind of “stage” where the beings of thoughts can “appear and act”.
+Our thinking occurs in the so-called intellectual part of our soul, which can be understood as a kind of “stage” where the beings of thoughts can “appear and act”.

 - Where are our thoughts ‘located’?

 - How do we experience a difference between the activity of thinking and the content of this thinking?